updatecli/website/content/en/blog/2024/07/updatecli_survey.md

 contributors: ["olblak"]
 ---

-Getting feedback on OSS project is hard.
-Most of the time we can rely only on people reporting issues that tell us little about the things we do right or things we should focus on.
+Getting feedback on an OSS project is hard.
+Most of the time, we can only rely on people reporting issues, which tell us little about what we are doing right or what we should focus on.

-To better understand your experience with the  Updatecli project, we'd love you to participate in our Updatecli [survey](https://forms.gle/dV6LmSh2XGDF5Zzg7):
+To better understand your experience with the Updatecli project, we'd love for you to participate in our Updatecli [survey](https://forms.gle/dV6LmSh2XGDF5Zzg7):

 The survey is anonymous and all questions are optional.